faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

     For instance, Zina Huntington Jacobs was [7 months pregnant](http://josephsmithspolygamy.org/plural-wives-overview/zina-diantha-huntington/) when she was sealed to Joseph Smith.
 If they consummated their sealing at that time, then she could not have become pregnant.

-### Conclusion
+### Discussion

-A variety of possibilities exist to help to potentially account for Joseph Smith not impregnating his plural wives.
-Regardless, [significant evidence exists that Joseph did have sex with many of his wives](https://github.com/faenrandir/a_careful_examination/blob/27159d5d2cf14aa7da733e78e201951f8ca6865d/documents/polygamy/evidence_of_sex.md).
-And, other early practices of polygamy were impregnating their wives (e.g., Brigham Young), so it seems odd to claim that Joseph's polygamy was somehow radically different (i.e., asexual).
+Until/unless progeny via a polygamous reliationship is discovered, it is difficult to know with absolute certainty that Joseph Smith was having sex with anyone except Emma.
+Still, as discussed above, a variety of possibilities exist to help potentially account for Joseph Smith not impregnating his plural wives.
+Regardless of direct DNA evidence from progeny, [significant first-hand testimony exists that Joseph did have sex with many of his wives](https://github.com/faenrandir/a_careful_examination/blob/27159d5d2cf14aa7da733e78e201951f8ca6865d/documents/polygamy/evidence_of_sex.md).
+In addition, other early practioners of polygamy---who were introduced to the practice by Joseph Smith---were impregnating their wives (e.g., Brigham Young), so we have good reason to believe that Joseph's polygamy was not practiced in radically different terms (i.e., completely asexual).